lotherk/Arma2MapConverter/README.md

 Currently working:

 	- Converting units, groups and vehicles (also empty vehicles).

-Will be working soon:
+	- Converting markers and triggers

+Not working yet

-	- Converting markers/triggers and waypoints.
+	- Converting waypoints.